ryan-sherman/Photobooth-Recognizer/Windows_Version/README_Install.txt

 1. Install tensorflow with Anaconda to ~/tensorflow, detailed instructions at https://www.tensorflow.org/install/install_windows be sure that when you create the Anaconda environment you specify the python version that is currently compatible with Tensorflow.
-The exact command as I write is:
+The exact command as is:
 	> conda create -n tensorflow python=3.5

-2. Each time you enter a new console, initiate the tensorflow virtual environment using the command:
+2. Each time you start a new console/cmd window, initiate the tensorflow virtual environment using the command: activate tensorflow
-> activate tensorflow

-you can end the tensorflow session by entering:
-$ deactivate

-3. Install any required packages:
-> pip install easygui
-> pip install pygame
-> pip install pick
-> pip install subprocess
+3. Install any required packages: pip install easygui pip install pygame pip install pick pip install subprocess

 if you have a 32 bit operating system: pip install curses-2.2-cp35-none-win32.whl